Shwedagon Pagoda: Rituals

 US President Barack Obama performing a Blessing Ritual by pouring water over the Buddha statue at the Friday planetary post; Obama was born on a Friday.

 Though most Burmese are Theravada Buddhists, many also follow practices which originated in Hindu astrology.
 The Burmese astrology recognizes the seven planets of astrology — the Sun, Moon, Mercury, Venus, Mars, Jupiter, and Saturn, and in addition, two other planets, Rahu and Ketu.
 All the names of the planets are borrowed from Hindu astrology, but the Burmese Rahu and Ketu are different from the Hindu Rahu and Ketu.
 The Burmese consider them to be distinct and separate planets, whereas Hindu astrology considers them to be either the Dragon's Head and Tails, or Ascending and Descending Nodes.
 To the Burmese, Ketu is the king of all planets.
-As in many other languages, the Burmese name the seven days of their week after the seven planets, but Burmese astrology recognizes an eight-day week, with Wednesday being divided into two days: until 6:00p.m. it is Wednesday, but from 6:00p.m. until midnight it is Rahu's day.
+As in many other languages, the Burmese name the seven days of their week after the seven planets, but Burmese astrology recognizes an eight-day week, with Wednesday being divided into two days: until 6:00 p.m. it is Wednesday, but from 6:00 p.m. until midnight it is Rahu's day.

 It is important for Burmese Buddhists to know on which day of the week they were born, as this determines their planetary post.
 There are eight planetary posts, as Wednesday is split in two (a.m. and p.m.).
 They are marked by animals that represent the day — garuda for Sunday, tiger for Monday, lion for Tuesday, tusked elephant for Wednesday morning, tuskless elephant for Wednesday afternoon, mouse for Thursday, guinea pig for Friday and nāga for Saturday.
 Each planetary post has a Buddha image and devotees offer flowers and prayer flags and pour water on the image with a prayer and a wish called a Blessing Ritual.
 At the base of the post behind the image is a guardian angel, and underneath the image is the animal representing that particular day.
 The plinth of the stupa is octagonal and also surrounded by eight small shrines (one for each planetary post).
 It is customary to circumnavigate Buddhist stupas in a clockwise direction.
 Many devotees perform a blessing ritual by pouring water at their planetary post.

 The pilgrim, on his way up the steps of the pagoda, buys flowers, candles, coloured flags and streamers.
 These are to be placed at the stupa in a symbolic act of giving, an important aspect of Buddhist teaching.
 There are donation boxes located in various places around the pagoda to receive voluntary offerings which may be given to the pagoda for general purposes.
 In December 2017, foreigners were charged a Ks.10,000/- (approx. US$7) entrance fee.